-1. An Inspector may, for the purposes of monitoring or enforcing compliance with the Rules of the Authority and the terms of the exploitation contract:

-(a) Question any person on any matter to which the Rules of the Authority relate;

-(b) Require any person to disclose any relevant password, and require any person who has control over, or custody of, any relevant document, whether in electronic form or in hard copy, including but not limited to a plan, book or record, to produce that document to the Inspector immediately or at any other time and place that the Inspector requires;

-(c) Require from any person referred to in subparagraph (b) above an explanation of any entry or non-entry in any document over which that person has custody or control;

-(d) Examine any document produced under subparagraph (b) and make a copy of it or take an extract from it;

-(e) Inspect or test any machinery or equipment under the supervision of the Contractor or its agents or employees that, in the Inspector's opinion, is being or is intended to be used for the purposes of the Exploitation activities;

-(f) Seize any document, article, substance or any part or sample of such for examination or analysis that the Inspector may reasonably require;

-(g) Remove any samples or assays of such samples from any vessel or equipment used for or in connection with the Exploitation activities;

-(h) Require the Contractor to carry out such procedures in respect of any equipment used for or in connection with the Exploitation activities as may be deemed necessary by the Inspector; and

-(i) Upon written authorization from the Council, perform any other prescribed function of the Authority as its representative.
+- 1. An Inspector may, for the purposes of monitoring or enforcing compliance with the Rules of the Authority and the terms of the exploitation contract: - (a) Question any person engaged by the Contractor in the conduct of Exploitation activities on any matter to which the Rules of the Authority relate; - (b) Require any person who has control over, or custody of, any relevant document, whether in electronic form or in hard copy, including but not limited to a plan, book or record, to produce that document to the Inspector immediately or at any other time and place that the Inspector requires; - (c) Require from any person referred to in subparagraph (b) above an explanation of any entry or non-entry in any document over which that person has custody or control; - (d) Examine any document produced under subparagraph (b) and make a copy of it or take an extract from it: - (e) Inspect or test any machinery or equipment under the supervision of the Contractor or its agents or employees that, in the Inspector's opinion, is being or is intended to be used for the purposes of the Exploitation activities; - (f) Seize any document, article, substance or any part or sample of such for examination or analysis that the Inspector may reasonably require; - (g) Remove any samples or assays of such samples from any vessel or equipment used for or in connection with the Exploitation activities; - (h) Require the Contractor to carry out such procedures in respect of any equipment used for or in connection with the Exploitation activities as may be deemed necessary by the Inspector; and - (i) Upon written authorization from the Council, perform any other prescribed function of the Authority as its representative. - 2.
+An Inspector may instruct any Contractor, its employees or any other person who performs an activity in connection with an exploitation contract to appear before the Inspector to be questioned on any matter to which the Rules of the Authority relate.

-2. An Inspector may instruct any Contractor, its employees or any other person who performs an activity in connection with an exploitation contract to appear before the Inspector to be questioned on any matter to which the Rules of the Authority relate.
-3. Before an Inspector may seize any document under paragraph 1 (f) above, the Contractor may copy it.

-4. When an Inspector seizes or removes any item under this regulation, the Inspector shall issue a receipt for that item to the Contractor.

-5. An Inspector may document any site visit or inspection activity using any reasonable means including video, audio, photograph or other form of recording.
+- 3. Before an Inspector may seize any document under paragraph 1 (f) above, the Contractor may copy it. - 4.
+When an Inspector seizes or removes any item under this regulation, the Inspector shall issue a receipt for that item to the Contractor. - 5.
+An Inspector may document any site visit or inspection activity using any reasonable means including video, audio, photograph or other form of recording.